 )

-bit for the moment), we end up with something fairly convincing:
+If we follow the same process we did for $\texttt{Cond}$ (ignoring that $name \leftarrow X$ bit for the moment), we end up with something fairly convincing:

-case Let[A <: Type, B <: Type](
+case Let[X <: Type, Y <: Type](

 name : String,

-value: TypedExpr[A], // Γ |- value : A
+value: TypedExpr[X], // Γ |- value : X

-body : TypedExpr[B] // Γ[name <- A] |- body : B
+body : TypedExpr[Y] // Γ[name <- X] |- body : Y

-) extends TypedExpr[B] // Γ |- Let name value body : B
+) extends TypedExpr[Y] // Γ |- Let name value body : Y

-The untyped Var
+The untyped Ref

 is as simple as it gets: